FS2020-USER-TESTER/GNS530W_CDI_MOD_FOR_MILVIZ_PC6/WtGNS530-Fix-CDI-Milviz-PC6/README.md

-# GNS530W_CDI_MOD_FOR_C310R VERSION 1.0.1
+# GNS530W_CDI_MOD_FOR_MILVIZ_PC6 VERSION 1.0.1

-This mod patches the Blackbird C310R to improve compatibility with early release WT GNS530W including split CDI.
+This mod patches the Blackbird PC-6 Porter Analog panel versions to improve compatibility with early release WT GNS530W including split CDI.
 The GNS530W is currently available optionally in Marketplace but will become the standard GPS implementation in 2023.
+The GTN530W upgrade has many advanced features including RNAV approaches.
 All aircraft config changes recommended by WT document are included.

 This mod is not supported by Blackbird.

+## Prerequisite

+At the time this mod is published the Working Title Simulations upgrade of GNS530/GNS430 is available for optional download/install in the Marketplace replacing the default sim version.
+The current name is "GARMIN GNS 430/530".
+The same update is installed in the AAU1 beta.
+This information is subject to change as this code moves from expirmental to production.

 ## Install

-1. Unzip WtGNS530-Fix-CDI-Milviz-C310.zip placing WtGNS530-Fix-CDI-Milviz-C310 into community folder
+1. Unzip WtGNS530-Fix-CDI-Milviz-PC6.zip placing WtGNS530-Fix-CDI-Milviz-PC6 into community folder
-2. This mod is only functional while flying the Blackbird C310R.
+2. This mod is only functional while flying the three Blackbird PC6 analog-panel airplanes.
+3. Sim user wishing to use GTN750 should NOT install this mod and install mod from JayDee instead.
+You will see malfunction if GTN750 mod installed in community folder with this mod.

 ## Support

-You may report issues or ask questions here: https://github.com/FS2020-USER-TESTER/GNS530W_CDI_MOD_FOR_C310R/issues
+You may report issues or ask questions here: https://github.com/FS2020-USER-TESTER/GNS530W_CDI_MOD_FOR_MILVIZ_PC6/issues

 ## Using External Controls for GNS530: